yukatan/commangular/app/_includes/blog-content.markdown

 You can see the sample [here](https://github.com/ThomasBurleson/angularjs-FlightDashboard)

-I'm not going to write the FlightService because it is the same and I'm going to show two examples, one with a FlightData model and one Without it.
+I'm not going to write the FlightService because it is the same and I'm going to show two examples, one with a FlightData model and one without it.

 #### Without FlighData